 5. Investigate stealth grows

 Guerrilla growing is the only option for many cannabis growers who want to produce their crop for the year, especially those who do not have a garden and cannot grow indoors.
 The idea is simple; you just need to find a good place for the plants, in a remote patch of ground, a forest or a mountain, where they will be planted and almost abandoned until the time of harvest.
 Of course, the plants can receive more or less care; this will depend on the accessibility of the area and the risks the grower wants to take in order not to get caught "in the act".

-Even if the success of the culture depends largely on luck, and the plants are “semi-abandoned” during much of their life, it is possible to take a series of measures which, although they will not guarantee successful cultivation, can help keep the plant healthy throughout the grow-op.
-These include regular watering, keeping the plants free from weeds and topping up with fertiliser from time to time.
+Even if the success of the culture depends largely on luck, and the plants are "semi-abandoned" during much of their life, it is possible to take a series of measures which, although they will not guarantee successful cultivation, can help keep the plant healthy throughout the grow-op.
+These include regular watering, keeping the plants free from weeds and topping up with fertilizer from time to time.

 6. Less is more

-Stick to five plants or less.
+Stick to five plants or fewer.
 Five plants are generally tolerated in most parts of the world and increase your chances of getting rid of them without prosecution, even if you use equipment such as light and extraction and the like.

 7. Security and isolation

 You won't be the first grower to be discovered by a fire or flood, especially if you are using a hydroponic setup.
 But also for your own safety, you must ensure that your equipment is securely connected and replaced on time.
 If you cannot connect HPS lamps, ask for help from a reliable someone with experience or do not use them at all, but opt for an LED light, they also use less power.
 Again watch out for leaks, especially if you're using a hydro system.